Investigation of deep water GOM subsalt imaging

 Data License

-There are many technologies that can be tested and verified using the Tempest dataset.
+There are numerous technologies that can that can be tested and verified using the Tempest dataset.
 These include multiple elimination techniques, testing of proprietary RTM algorithms, and the testing of the accuracy of anisotropic velocity analysis techniques used in processing of WAZ data.
-The Tempest dataset size if about 6TB and includes all the header information needed to be directly input to any PSDM process.
+The Tempest dataset size is about 6TB and includes all the header information is needed to be directly input to any PSDM process.
+The simulated dataset is stored as WAZ shots, written in standard SEGY format and can be processed as dataset acquired in the field.

 The project was done in collaboration between Devon Energy and SeismicCity.
 A license to the model and dataset can be purchased from Devon Energy.
 For details about purchasing a Tempest data license please contact SeismicCity.
 The license includes the model, simulated dataset and RTM PSDM volume.
 The data license comes with full publication rights.